Take care of your freedom, Zelensky says in address to Irish students

 Minister for Higher Education Simon Harris said it was a momentous occasion and an ‘important and historic day’.

-Volodymyr Zelensky has addressed students in an auditorium at a Dublin university, advising them to “take care of your freedom”.
+Volodymyr Zelensky has addressed third-level students at 20 locations across Ireland via video link, advising them to “take care of your freedom”.

 In his address, the Ukrainian president said that the list of sanctions against 52 Irish politicians “don’t really affect anything, it’s more of a propaganda thing”.

-He also said that he was grateful to Ireland for its “incredible warmth” in taking in 63,000 Ukrainian refugees since the invasion began, with many young students attending schools and universities.
+He also said that he was grateful to Ireland for its “incredible warmth” in taking in 63,000 Ukrainian refugees since the invasion began, with hundreds of young students attending schools and 500 students attending universities.

 He said: “I can tell you, select any time and you know that you and your government and your society have helped Ukraine in many ways.
 And as you mentioned that no matter your neutral status, you’re absolutely not neutral in your attitude, in your assistance.